 The remedy for the recalled drain pans calls for customers to contact Daikin to confirm their furnace is affected by the recall and to schedule a repair free of cost.
 Daikin is also attempting to contact customers its records indicate are included in the recall.

-Questions about a Daikin or Goodman Furnace Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Daikin or Goodman Furnace Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured from a fire caused by a recalled Daikin or Goodman furnace, you may want to speak with the lawyers at Johnson//Becker.
 We are actively filing new product liability lawsuits across the country, and you may be entitled to financial compensation.